ZeinebBoussama-sd/fcit/README.md

+download/install 'node' from www.nodejs.org

 ## Step 1

 open terminal
 go to folder fcit and write:
-npm run install
+npm install

 ## Step 2

 write in terminal:
 cd client
-with this command we go to folder client npm run install
+with this command we go to folder client npm install

 ## step 3